01binary/zeroweb/src/articles/model-of-human-mind.md

 - Self-preservation and protecting others.
 - Competition with others for the same goal.

-It can receive positive signals to drive learning, such as:

-- Getting closer to the goal and winning over the competition.
-- Safety and lack of danger.

-There are also negative signals:

-- Failure to reach a goal because of too slow a response or a lack of effort.
-- Loosing in a fight or struggle.

-This element learns by:

-- Responding faster if the goal was not reached due to a slow response.
-- Becoming stronger and/or smarter if over-powered in a struggle.

 This element affects behavior in the following ways:

 - **In Range**: relentless execution that reaches goals at any cost.